 Absolutely!
 Wagly has a full veterinary hospital in each of our campuses.
 We are very comfortable administering medications to pets who are with us.
-When you drop off, one of our veterinary team members will review the medications with you.
 All medications must be in their original bottles/packaging and clearly labeled with the pet’s name and dosage instructions.
-There is a $2 charge for each administration of medications, $5 for shots.
-Each day, our Wagly veterinarians complete rounds with the boarding and daycare staff and will check in on medication orders for all pets.
+There is a $5 flat charge per day for pets who have medications.
+Injectable medications are charged at an additional $5 per administration.

 In an effort to protect your pet and others, all pets are required to have a minimum set of vaccines prior to joining us on campus.
 For our canine companions, we require proof of vaccination for Rabies, DHPP, and Bordetella.
-Additionally, each pup must have a negative fecal test in the last 12 months.
-Canine influenza is highly recommended, but currently not required.
-For our feline friends, we require proof of vaccination for FVCP and Rabies as well as a negative fecal test in the last 12 months.
+Additionally, each pup that will participate in group play must have a negative fecal test within the last 12 months.
+Canine influenza and Leptospirosis are highly recommended, but not currently required.
+For our feline friends, we require proof of vaccination for FVRCP and Rabies.

 We recommend vaccines be completed in advance of your visit.
 No time to get this done beforehand?
 No problem, one of our Wagly veterinarians can administer the needed vaccines / complete the required tests while your pets are with us.
 We’ll keep you up to date on the results and provide you a copy of the medical records when you pick up your pets!
 Please note, this may delay your dog’s ability to participate in group play until the vaccines have had an opportunity to “settle in”.
 To reduce the risk of respiratory disease, there is a mandatory 48 hour waiting period after intranasal Bordetella is administered prior to allowing dogs into group play.
 We will monitor your pet for any vaccine reactions and have them participate in a playgroup when they are ready.